MagicQuartz/enva-docs/docs/items/titanium_coated_water_fish_bowl.md

 ---
 # Titanium Coated Water Fish Bowl

-The water fish bowl is an item which is supposed to help Merlings to breathe on land.
+The titanium coated water fish bowl is an item which is supposed to help Merlings to breathe on land.
 Its in-game ID is `enva:titanium_coated_water_glass_bowl`
 ---
 ## Obtaining

-To get the titanium coated fish bowl, right click while looking on water while holding a titanium coated fish bowl.
+To get the titanium coated water fish bowl, right click while looking on water while holding a titanium coated fish bowl.

 ## Mechanics